hychen39/javascript_teach/ch3/ch_03_part_2.md

 - Ways to create an object: object literal and object constructor.
 - Accessing and modifying object properties.
-- `this` keyword to refer to the object itself.
+- `this` keyword refers to the object itself.
 - Working with arrays and objects: array of objects, object having an array property, and nested objects.

 ## References

 [1] Eric T. Freeman and Elisabeth Robson, 2014.
 Head First JavaScript Programming: A Brain-Friendly Guide, O'Reilly Media

 <script src="../h2_numbering.js">